India–United Kingdom relations

-India–United Kingdom relations, also known as Indian–British relations or Indo–British relations, are the international relations between India and the United Kingdom.
-India has a high commission in London and two consulates-general in Birmingham and Edinburgh.
+India–United Kingdom relations, also known as Indian–British relations or Indo–British relations, are the international relations between the Republic of India and the United Kingdom of Great Britain and Northern Ireland.
+India has a high commission in London (India House) and consulates-general in Belfast, Birmingham, Edinburgh and in Manchester.
 The United Kingdom has a high commission in New Delhi and six deputy high commissions in Mumbai, Ahmedabad, Chennai, Bangalore, Hyderabad and Kolkata.
-Both countries are full members of the Commonwealth of Nations.
+Both countries are in the Commonwealth of Nations.
+The United Kingdom has an Indian diaspora of over 1.5 million.

-The United Kingdom has an Indian population of over 1.5 million.
-Former Prime Minister of the United Kingdom David Cameron described Indian–British relations as the "New Special Relationship" in 2010.
-According to a 2014 BBC World Service poll, 43% of Indian people view the United Kingdom's influence as positive and 27% view as negative.
-Similarly, 45% of Britons viewed India positively and 46% negatively.